robtweed/qewd/up/README.md

 Getting started with each of the QEWD-Up modes is described below.
 They all follow a similar pattern, but there are some mode-specific differences.

+For advanced use of QEWD-Up, see the [detailed documentation here.](https://github.com/robtweed/qewd/tree/master/up/docs)

 # Dockerised QEWD Monolith